domidt/CDA/README.md

 Before the market starts, participants receive information about their future role, their endowment, and private information in tabular form.
 It may be advisable to set a timeout for this page.

+### Waiting-market page
+This page makes sure that all participants start simultaneously, saves the market start time, and sets the market end time.

 ### Market page
 In the market page the information of the pre-market page is shown again.
 In addition, the entire marketplace is displayed, i.e., where participants can place a limit order, the order book that allows to accept market orders, and a graphic time series of the market transaction prices.
 There is also a box with information about the last own transactions and messages about order rejections.

+### Results-wait page
+In the waiting page before results, the period income and final payout is calculated.
+It is important to run these calculations before the actual result page as random number generators would be re-run with each reload of the page and change the result.

 ### Results page
 After the market timeout, participants see the result page, which provides information about the actual buyback value of the asset and the period income.